Frequent flyer programs – Personal & corporate rewards

-When choosing the right customer loyalty program, many factors must be considered.
+When choosing the right customer loyalty programme, many factors must be considered.
 Here, the industry, the business model, the positioning, the operational and technical capabilities and the brand itself all play a key role.

 Almost every airline currently offers a frequent flyer program.
 Here, frequent flyers benefit from the frequent use of the same airline through the receipt of flight, product and benefit awards related to their frequent flyer status.

 Due to agreements between airlines or airline alliances, the use of other airlines is often recognised in a frequent flyer program, making the program even more attractive and inclusive.
 After all, it offers more options for earning more points.

 Many frequent flyer programs also work with other companies in related industries, such as car rental or hotel chains.
 This means that the use of their services is also recognised within the frequent flyer program.

 Lufthansa frequent flyer program

 Lufthansa offers two large, free frequent flyer programs: